 No it's important - the show is put together as an ensemble cast.
 It's important for us to represent all the different genres of drag.
 We have the comedy queen, the pageant queen, the ingénue, the city girl and the country girl.
 Not only is it important to watch these different characters put into this situation, but it's also important for the audience to be able to root for someone that they love.
 The core of our show is watching the tenacity of the human spirit.
-And so these courageous characters who come from all walks of life have overcome so much adversity from their families, their neighbourhoods, society.
+And so these courageous characters who come from all walks of life have overcome so much adversity from their families, their neighborhoods, society.
 The audience can root for them, because the audience has also had dreams.

 What about the different regions?